-Let's cut to the chase: If you want to make extra money quickly, driving for Uber is a great choice.
+Let's cut to the chase: If you want to make extra money quickly, driving with Uber is a really good option.

-But hear me out– the first weekend after I signed up to be a driver, I brought in $427.
 Sure, I gave a ton of rides (and talked to more drunk people than I really wanted to), but it was a nice haul for a weekend's work.
-And it was worth the effort.
+It was definitely worth the effort.

-In this post, I'm going to break down for you exactly how I pulled in $427 with Uber, along with some other benefits of being a driver that most people don't consider.
+In this post, I'm going to break down for you exactly how I pulled in over $400 with Uber, along with some other benefits of being a driver that most people don't consider.

 I'll get right down to brass tacks: my hourly earnings while driving were pretty good.
 I definitely didn't expect to bring in as much cash as I did.

 With that being said, you have to be smart about how you approach it, or you can easily end up wasting a lot of time (and gas).

 Drivers get paid per ride they give, based off the trip distance and the current demand for rides.
 During busy times, riders have to pay a higher rate to get an Uber, called “surge pricing.”

 According some recent data released, the average hourly earnings of a driver is $19.04.
 So how did I beat the national average and end up pulling in the equivalent of a $44,000/yr salary?

 First thing's first, I got a $100 dollar bonus after finishing my first trip.
 I signed up through a special promo, just like the one below: